intro-to-data-science-23-workshop/07_Geodata_Estigene_Petrilli_Wu/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Giulia Maria Petrilli** prepared the practice material and post-processed the recording.

-**Kermit the Frog** prepared the presentation slides and recording.
+**Jennifer Estigene** prepared the presentation slides and recording.
 He also provided an example to the practice material.

+**Xiaohan Wu** brought good vibes and did something else.
+All tentative for now